openconfig/gnmic/docs/cmd/diff/diff_setrequest.md

-In order to compare equivalent SetRequests correctly, this tool breaks down a SetRequest into its "minimal intent" (deletes followed by updates) prior to the diff computation, where replaces are split into a delete action followed by an update action.
-This tool then compares the two intents to show the diff.
+In order to compare equivalent SetRequests correctly, this tool breaks down a SetRequest into its "minimal intent" (deletes followed by updates) prior to the diff computation.
+This is why the output groups deletes/replaces in the same section.

 ### Usage